inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/log-correlation.md

 ```

 When enabled, the trace-id is automatically added to all MDCs.
-To make use of this information you also need to adjust your log patterns:
+In order to make use of this information the log patterns have to be adapted.
 In all of the logging libraries mentioned above you can use `%X{traceid}` to access the trace-id from the MDC.

 For example for logback, the following pattern can be used: